Nov 19th 2016 was World Toilet Day

 It certainly does look nice and clean Caree.

 Busy public loos are usually the worst in terms of cleanliness.
 My toilet strategy, in a row of cubicles, is to choose the last but one.
 It assumes that whoever was in a great hurry and making the most mess will have chosen the first or nearest cubicle.
 Anyone in for a long “sit” will go right to the end.
-My hope is that the penultimate cubicle will be the least used and therefore the cleanest.
+My hope is that the penultimate cubicle will be the least used and so the cleanest.
 Believe it or not this does sometimes work.

 And is it just me, or do any of you have difficulty with the locked-in toilet paper?
 So frustrating when the roll has been put in in the wrong direction or without the end being pulled away.
 I try to keep a pack of emergency tissues with me at all times.
-It’s great to see these seat cleaner dispensers everywhere now, but who is it that positions them just where I’m sure to knock it and spray myself with the strong smelling cleaner?
+It’s great to see these seat cleaner dispensers everywhere now, but who is it that positions them just where I’m sure to knock it and spray myself with the strong-smelling cleaner?
 It fair overpowers my Chanel.
 (Call me sexist, but I suspect it’s a male person who installs them.)

 Some pee-ers don’t know that the seat cleaner is for them to use after they have wet the seat.
 Not for those who follow to clean up after them!

 Let’s hope my moaning today about public peeing will help break the taboo about sanitation.
-Can you imagine what it would be like to have to deal with a sudden onset of diarrhoea without access to any kind of toilet at all?
+Can you imagine what it would be like to have to deal with a sudden onset of diarrhea without access to any kind of toilet at all?
 2.4 billion people in the world, or one in ten, still have to live without a toilet, running water or even soap.
 Can you believe that more people have a cell phone than have a toilet?

 Terri at The Wanderer in Zambia has more to tell about the taboo that can discourage Zambians, and not doubt other nationalities as well, from sorting out their sanitation.